danirebollo/FujiWired2WiFi/readme.md

-FUJITSU HEAVY INDUSTRIES A/C (Air conditioner) library for wired half-duplex UART based protocols
+A/C (Air conditioner) library for wired half-duplex UART based protocols like the used in the Fujitsu ACY100UIA-LL (This bus have different names: RWB remote controller bus, RAC, VRF...).
+Maybe Daykin AC, GENERAL AC and HIYASU AC can be compatible attending at the compatibility list of [this](https://www.intesis.com/products/ac-interfaces/fujitsu-gateways/fujitsu-knx-inputs-vrf-fj-rc-knx-1i) comertial gateway.

 # Introduction
-This library is a ESP32 C++ library for controlling Fujitsu Heavy Industries Air Conditioners models xxxxxx.
+This library is a ESP32 C++ library for controlling selected air conditioners.
 It is reverse enginereed as no official API is available.
-The library is based on the work of [this](), [this](), [this]() and [this]() projects.
+The library is based on the work of [FujiHeatPump](https://github.com/unreality/FujiHeatPump), [fuji-iot](https://github.com/jaroslawprzybylowicz/fuji-iot/), [FujiHK](https://github.com/unreality/FujiHK)...

+## Tested models
+- Fujitsu ACY100UIA-LL: Works perfectly.
+This is the main model used for development.

 # Protocol.
 Hardware layer
 FUJITSU air conditioners use a half duplex (RX and TX on the same wire), LSB first, 500 baud UART signal with parity control to communicate with the remote controller.